Skip to main content

 Use this page to understand the scope, workflows, and rollout expectations before you decide whether this is the right staffing lane for your firm.

 A virtual legal assistant from DocketHire is not a generic VA dropped into a law office.
-This role is built for firms that need reliable ownership of repeatable legal support work such as intake follow-up, calendaring, document routing, inbox management, status updates, and billing support without adding more admin drag to attorneys or paralegals.
+This role is built for attorneys and firm operators who need reliable ownership of repeatable legal support work such as intake follow-up, calendaring, document routing, inbox management, status updates, billing support, and case-system cleanup without adding more admin drag to attorneys or paralegals.

 For many firms, the best virtual legal assistant is the one who can take a clearly defined workflow lane and run it inside the systems your team already uses.
 That may mean answering and documenting new inquiries, preparing conflict-check information, opening matters, organizing case files, keeping attorney calendars current, or making sure client follow-up and internal task updates happen on time every time.

 Because this role often sits close to the client experience, law firms should evaluate more than responsiveness.
-Strong candidates need legal workflow judgment, clean documentation habits, software fluency, and clear escalation discipline so they can support the firm without drifting into legal advice or creating cleanup work for the team.
+Strong candidates need legal workflow judgment, clean documentation habits, software fluency, confidentiality discipline, and clear escalation rules so they can support the firm without drifting into legal advice or creating cleanup work for the team.

 DocketHire matches law firms with virtual legal assistants based on workflow ownership, practice-management stack, coverage needs, and supervision tolerance.
 That gives buyers a more useful outcome than a generic admin hire: a legal-ops support professional who fits the way the firm actually works and helps recover attorney time while keeping matters moving.